 Bicycles are a common way to get around Beijing as long as you’re a fairly confident rider.
 You can hire a bicycle from the docking stations all around the city using a Transportation Smart Card.

-You will need to take a trip outside of Beijing to see the Great Wall.
-Just make sure that you choose the section that suits your physical abilities and what you most want to see.
+So, if you want to visit other, quieter sections, you’ll need to travel further out.
+Just make sure you choose the section that suits your physical abilities and what you most want to see.

 Here’s an informative video about the city’s main attractions.

 On the other end of the spectrum, here’s a video about how hard life is for struggling migrant workers in Beijing.

 And for the foodies, here are some of the best street food snacks you can find in Beijing.

 It’s easy to forget a thing or two before you head to China.